kolbasa/cordova-plugin-apkupdater/README.md

 If you have any problems or suggestions, just
 [write to me](https://github.com/kolbasa/cordova-plugin-apkupdater/issues).
-I actively maintain the plugin and will take care of it.
+I actively maintain the plugin.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->